konsumer/angular-cardflow/README.md

 You can set the margin between cards, in pixels.
 Default is 10.

-### type
+### atype

-You can set different interaction modes with the `type` attribute.
+You can set different interaction modes with the `atype` attribute.
 Here are the available options:

 * `swipeSnap` (default) - swipe left or right, watch velocity & snap to individual card on slow down. sort of like [angular-coverflow](https://github.com/southdesign/angular-coverflow), but snap to cards.
 * `swipeSnapOne` - swipe left or right to advance 1. sort of like [angular-carousel](https://github.com/revolunet/angular-carousel).